Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 Exchange data products for other IP Offices and commercial customers consist of image data and XML files.
 The Data Dissemination Branch (DDB) oversees the creation and dissemination of over 250 data files each week.
 These data files are provided via File Transfer Protocol (FTP) and Digital Linear Tape to approximately 50 external customers worldwide.

 Office Action Correspondence Subsystem (OACS)

 The Office Action Correspondence Subsystem (OACS) was introduced in August 1999.
 OACS utilizes Visual Basic command language integrated within Microsoft Office 2000 to facilitate creation of written correspondence for both domestic and international applications.
 Examiners now have a standardized interface to create domestic application actions, including word processing created correspondence, and standard USPTO forms with text editable data entry fields.
 The interface allows creation of international application correspondence, including PCT forms with text editable data entry fields.
-OACS is also integrated with PALM for extraction of bibliographic data into both the appropriate correspondence element and also into a separately created, local structured records management Microsoft Access database.
-OACS also retrieves data from BRS to automate the citation of references.
-OACS also provides a new multi-user “Post and Review” document editing facility that allows users to post documents to other users for review; the reviewers can make changes that are saved in the originators’ files.
+OACS is integrated with PALM for extraction of bibliographic data into both the appropriate correspondence element and also into a separately created, local structured records management Microsoft Access database.
+OACS retrieves data from BRS to automate the citation of references.
+OACS provides a new multi-user “Post and Review” document editing facility that allows users to post documents to other users for review; the reviewers can make changes that are saved in the originators’ files.
 Additional enhancements relating to IFW systems integration and performance improvements are planned.

 Patent Application Capture and Review System (PACR)